WBÖ – Dictionary of Bavarian Dialects in Austria

 In December 2016, the WBÖ was relocated to the research department ‘Variation and Change of German in Austria’ at the ACDH.
 Its integration into the newly founded department facilitates exchange with other resident research projects such as ‘Austrian Dialect Cartography 1924-1956.
 Digitalization, Contextualization, Virtualization’ (project head: Manfred Glauninger) or the SFB ‘German in Austria.
 Varation – Contact – Perception’ (spokesperson: Alexandra N. Lenz), a joint project of the Universities of Vienna, Salzburg, and Graz, as well as the ÖAW.

-With the help of a growing staff of researchers, the department is working on a modernized concept for the WBÖ.
-Besides continuing the (increasingly text technologically based) dictionary work, the aim is to create a web-based research and information platform on the lexicon of German in Austria.
+With the help of a growing staff of researchers, the department has developed a modernized concept for the WBÖ.
+Besides continuing the dictionary work, which is increasingly technology-based, a web-based research and information platform on the lexicon of German in Austria has been created.
 For this purpose, the digitized contents of the ‘Hauptkatalog’ as well as other material (scans of the questionnaires, research literature, ...) are to be published in order to facilitate comprehensive research.